deepaksingh335/EXPLORE_AND_SUMMARIZE_DATA_WITH_R/README.md

 # EXPLORE_AND_SUMMARIZE_DATA_WITH_R
-In this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+In this project, we will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

 Exploratory Data Analysis (EDA) is the numerical and graphical examination of data characteristics and relationships before formal, rigorous statistical analyses are applied.